kalkuteminal/Animation-DNA/02-Codex-DNA.md

 * **ASSETS**
 * **SHOTS**

 This core division permeates through a project workflow and reflected in FTrack database and folder structure.
 Shots organization based on [film structure](#structure-of-film-and-production).
-Asset organization in FTrack based on [asset classification](#asset-creation).
+Asset organization in FTrack based on [assets classification](#assets-classification).

 **SHOTS**.
 Whole film divided into smallest logical pieces — shots (a part of a film between two cuts).
 Shots grouped into the sequences — logical part of film actions, usually sequence starts and finishes in one environment, so sequence linked to one particular environment.
 Sequences grouped into the parts (which are called REELS for feature films) — around 25 min part of the movie.
 In smallest project there could be only one part and it may have any readable descriptive short name (e.g. TRAILER)